The Magic Soup and the Bittersweet Faces

 The Magic Soup and the Bittersweet Faces is the debut studio album by Norwegian hip hop duo Envy, and the only album credited to that name before they later changed it to Nico & Vinz.
-It was released in Norway on April 27, 2012.
-The album has peaked to number 37 on the Norwegian Albums Chart.
+It was released in Norway on 27 April 2012.
+The album peaked at number 37 on the Norwegian Albums Chart.
 The album includes the single "One Song".